overloop-crm/overloop-api-doc/source/includes_main/_subscriptions.md

 }'
 ```

 This will create a new subscription.
 The start of the subscription, *i.e.* when the first campaign step is performed, can be scheduled by passing a `start_date` and a `start_time` in the parameters.
+Both `start_date` and `start_time` are defined in the timezone of the user who makes the API call.
 If the `start_date` or the `start_time` is missing, the subscription will be started immediately.

 ### Parameters
 Parameter | Required? | Type | Description